 Social media has been continually evolving and transforming into an outlet for people to share anything and everything about their lives.
-Posting on social media can be a way to connect with others, however, it is crucial to understand that anything said or posted on social media may be used against you in your divorce proceeding.
-Now, more than ever, attorneys are using social media posts as evidence in divorce proceedings.
+Posting on these platforms can be a way to connect with others, however, it is crucial to understand that anything said or posted on social media may be used against you in your divorce proceeding.
+Now, more than ever, family attorneys are using social media posts as evidence in divorce proceedings.

 If you are involved in a family law case, it is important to get legal advice regarding this issue.
 For any questions or concerns related to this topic, please contact Shannon Simpson at Simpson Legal Group, LLC today at 712-256-9899.